BardonBurnettL/NaughtsCrosses/README.md

 # NaughtsCrosses
-AI for Naughts and Crosses
+Comp to Play Naughts and Crosses